 Individuals, families, and small business owners can find out more about public and private health insurance options at the Affordable Care Act website, The California Department of Health Care Services, Covered California, and review the lists and links below.
 To locate private insurance providers, please look in the local phone directory.
 View additional Health Insurance and Affordable Care Act information.

 These quick links will connect you with external websites.
 To review a brief description of each health insurance link, scroll down and continue reading.

 An application can be done online for many programs through the C4YOURSELF website, or other online application portals.
 There are also many Certified Application Assistants throughout Plumas County that can help you get started and through the process.
 Look for the Family Resource Center nearest to you.

 Eligibility: For many state and federal insurance programs, eligibility is based on many factors, including income.
 It is recommended to apply, and contact a program directly, to find out if you are eligible.
 Some have exceptions, and nuances that may be found only by direct contact or research.
-For those that do factor income, review this page provided only to determine your income eligibility related to programs.
 Because income eligibility guidelines may change from time to time and vary from one program to another, we suggest you contact the health insurance programs directly to confirm the latest requirements and insurance benefits offered.
 Some public programs provide co-pays for private insurance costs under certain circumstances.
 Make contact, apply, ask questions, do the research to make the most of these services to keep your family healthy!

 Covered California is committed to ensuring that Californians are aware of their health coverage options.
 Through Covered California, you will be able to get financial assistance, compare a range of health plans and choose the right one for you.
 We will provide information in a range of languages and in culturally relevant ways.